explodinggradients/ragas/docs/howtos/integrations/_langgraph_agent_evaluation.md

 The get_metal_price tool will be used by the agent to fetch the price of a specified metal.
 We'll create this tool using the @tool decorator from LangChain.

 If you want to use real-time data from the metals.dev API, you can modify the function to make a live request to the API.
-You will have to uncomment the parts related to the real-time API call.

 ```python